 Within Key Stage 4 students follow a core curriculum (below).
 There are a range of optional subjects available to students, which are accredited through either GCSE or BTEC Technical Awards.
 Each optional subject is studied for five hours per fortnight:

 Directed Studies is used to support students who would benefit by not selecting their full allocation of option subjects.
-Futures* is not an examined subject but is delivered to invited students focusing on life skills and basic literacy.
+Futures* and Skills for Life* are not examined subjects but are delivered to invited students focusing on life skills and basic literacy.
+Film Studies** is new to 2021.
+FSMQ & Statistics*** are by invite only.

 |Subject||Hours per Fortnight|